AverageHelper/recorded-finance/README.md

 This project is entirely open source.
 Do with it what you will.
 If you're willing to help me improve this project, consider [filing an issue](https://github.com/AverageHelper/accountable-svelte/issues/new/choose).

 See [CONTRIBUTING.md](/CONTRIBUTING.md) for ways to contribute.

+## FAQ

+Some questions I've asked myself while developing this.
+You might have these questions too!

+### Why use cookies?

+JavaScript is not a safe spot to store cookies.
+The nascent versions of Accountable's front-end client stored the user's login token in a JavaScript variable.
+I later learned a better way: don't handle the token myself, let the browser handle it with [standard cookie security APIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies).

+Accountable's back-end server still responds to successful login requests with the token in the response body, but the server also now asks requesting clients to set the token as a cookie with the following attributes:
+- `HttpOnly` - According to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies): "A cookie with the HttpOnly attribute is inaccessible to the JavaScript [`Document.cookie`](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) API; it's only sent to the server.
+For example, cookies that persist in server-side sessions _don't need to be available to JavaScript_ and should have the `HttpOnly` attribute.
+This precaution helps mitigate cross-site scripting ([XSS](https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_(xss))) attacks." (emphasis mine)
+- `Secure` - Not set if the server is running on `localhost`.
+According to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies): "A cookie with the Secure attribute is only sent to the server with an encrypted request over the HTTPS protocol."

+If create your own Accountable client, please don't mishandle the token.
+If you dig back in our git history to find and use a version that uses the old JavaScript way, know that you may be getting into avoidable security vulnerabilities.

+### Why disclose cookies?

+I've heard that GDPR doesn't care about "session" cookies, and therefore don't need to be disclosed.

+While our cookies indeed deal with the user's login "session," [GDPR.edu](https://gdpr.eu/cookies/) defines "session cookies" as cookies that "are temporary and expire once you close your browser (or once your session ends)."
+Since our cookies persist between browser sessions, I need to disclose them.

+`Secure` cookies are also hidden to most browsers' devtools.
+(I might post screenshots later of what I mean by this).
+This means that most users won't see our cookies on their browser.
+However, our cookies are not set with the `Secure` attribute if the login request comes from an HTTP source, such as `localhost`.
+These cookies _will_ appear in some browsers' devtools.
+To avoid confusion, and as a point of principle, I want to make clear to savvy users what's happening here.